oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-speech-cohere/ai-speech-cohere.md

 4. 2nd example of AI Input

     ![Cohere Key](images/cohere-example-2.png " ")

-    > **Congratulations:** you have completed **Part 4** Lab.
-Now you can proceed to any other Parts of this workshop.
-All parts are independent of each other.
+    > **Congratulations**, you have completed **OCI Speech with Cohere AI Integration** Lab.
+The subsequent labs are optional, however, please proceed to the next lab to learn more about **Setup Oracle Digital Assistant**.

 ## Learn More